ChrisRH/victus/site/content/post/dust-to-dust.md

 ---
 Ponderings and thoughts about our hidden life within - that I believe will continue on forever.

-I have often considered how the universe goes on infinitium.
+I have often considered how the physical universe goes on infinitium.
 As a young child camping with my late father under the stars, I mentioned how is it that the universe goes on forever?
-He said quite matter-of-factly, you don't think about those things.
+He said quite matter-of-factly, you don't think about such things.
+My children said, it must end, when I've brought it up in general conversation; to which I say, what's after the end if it ends?
+There must be something - empty space itself is something.